zalando-zmon/zmon-docs/docs/intro.rst

 A check command always returns a value to the alert, this can be of any type.

-For people less familiar with Pythons ZMON also alows you to define a function on the top level and define your command in an easier less functional way:
+For people less familiar with Pythons ZMON also allows you to define a function on the top level and define your command in an easier less functional way:

 .. code-block:: python